 The music that delights listeners at concerts, musicals, movies, or recordings is the product of a composer and music director’s hard work and skill.
 Music directors lead bands, choirs, and other musical groups during recording sessions and performances.
 They ensure that musicians play with one coherent tone, balancing the melody, rhythm, and volume.
 On the other hand, composers write original music that bands, orchestras, and other musical groups perform.
 They also write lyrics.

-Composers often learn different musical styles, though some focus on one genre, like classical or hip hop.
+Composers often learn different musical styles, though some focus on one genre, like classical or hip-hop.
 They also may work for musical theater, compose movie scores, or write commercial songs.
-Though the music directors may work anywhere in the country, many jobs are available in New York, Los Angeles, Chicago, and Nashville.
+Though music directors may work anywhere in the country, many jobs are available in New York, Los Angeles, Chicago, and Nashville.

 - Understanding the specifications and limitations of a program and working with available resources to plan performances.

 - Attend creative team meetings with the Choreographer and Director to develop the overall vision of the show or a movie

 - Assessing the rhythm, voice, tone, and skills of each musician and improving a good understanding of their abilities.